 This Evidence of Coverage is part of our contract with you about how MDwise Medicare Inspire Plus covers your care.
 Other parts of this contract include your enrollment form, the List of Covered Drugs (Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
-These notices are sometimes called "riders" or "amendments."
+These notices are sometimes called riders or amendments.

-The contract is in effect for months in which you are enrolled in MDwise Medicare Inspire Plus between January 1, 2022 and December 31, 2022.
+The contract is in effect for months in which you are enrolled in MDwise Medicare Inspire Plus between January 1, 2024 and December 31, 2024.

 Each calendar year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of MDwise Medicare Inspire Plus after December 31, 2022.
-We can also choose to stop offering the plan, or to offer it in a different service area, after December 31, 2022.
+This means we can change the costs and benefits of MDwise Medicare Inspire Plus after December 31, 2024.
+We can also choose to stop offering the plan in your service area after December 31, 2024.